kweng2/kweng2.github.io/_posts/2015-12-12-connecting-web-audio-api-to-a-source-file.md

 </audio>
 ```

-The src can be anything, but due to CORS restrictions and cross-site access issues, I used a file in the same directory.

-Next, create a audio context somewhere in the JS script.
+**Next**, create a audio context somewhere in the JS script.
 Use that audio context to create a media source node by passing in the audio element:

 ```javascript
 var audioCtx = new window.AudioContext();